jmcamachor1/ADT/README.md

 ## Alogiritmic decision analysis for multi-stage games with incomplete information.

-Code for the international piracy (n-stage sequential) and air-combat (n-stage simultaneous) example.
+Code for the international piracy (sequential n-stage games) and air-combat (simultaneous n-stage games) example.